dazuma/toys/toys/docs/guide.md

 ### Delegating tools

-A tool may **delegate** to another tool, which means it uses the other tool's flags, arguments, and execution.
+A tool can **delegate** to another tool, which means it uses the other tool's flags, arguments, and execution.
 Effectively, it becomes an "alias"---that is, an alternate name---for the target tool.